 1. Slide On vs Lock On Grip

-There are a few methods for getting these on, including the use of glue, rubbing alcohol, simply blowing them on with an air compressor, or even using hairspray or other solvents, although that last one is often frowned upon because such chemicals can degrade the grip from inside over time.
+There are a few methods for getting these on, including the use of glue, rubbing alcohol, simply blowing them on with an air compressor, or even using hairspray or other solvents.
+However, that last one is often frowned upon because such chemicals can degrade the grip from inside over time.

 Slide on grips can also be fixed in place with wire on the outer end once on.

-Lock ons grips such as the Supacaz Grizips Grips and Lizard Skins Moab are a newer invention, featuring a hard plastic or metal inner liner that seats on the metal of the handlebars while the locking cuff, usually aluminum or steel is then fixed in place with either a hex/allen key or screwdriver.
+Lock-on grips such as the Supacaz Grizips Grips and Lizard Skins Moab are a newer invention, featuring a hard plastic or metal inner liner that seats on the handlebars’ metal.
+Simultaneously, the locking cuff, usually aluminum or steel, is then fixed in place with either a hex/allen key or screwdriver.

 These have gained particular popularity in recent years among those who prefer much rougher or unsettle ground, trusting the mechanical strength of these grips to help them retain control and deal with vibrations.